 The Egerton House Hotel

-Pawfect for: Treating yourself and your pup for a special occasion or just because.
+Pawfect for: Treating yourself and your pup to this long-standing Afternoon Tea for dogs.

 Where: 17-19 Egerton Terrace, Knightsbridge, London SW3 2BX

 Price: The cost of the Doggy Afternoon Tea is £25 per dog with Afternoon Tea for humans from £58 per person or £74 including champagne (excluding service charge).
 Vegetarian and vegan afternoon tea options are available.

 Dog-friendly Afternoon Tea in London (No Specific Dog Menu)

 Next up are venues offering Afternoon Tea that welcome dogs.
 There is no specific dog menu but some venues may have treats on hand for their four-legged visitors…